Online sports betting is coming to Maryland. This page will be updated with the latest promos and sportsbooks as soon as MD sports betting is live.

 Odds boosts are just as they sound.
 For certain events, sportsbooks could give you increased odds at the same price.
 But why would they go out their way to provide you with added value?
 Are odds boosts worth taking?
 Is there a catch?
 Let’s explore it all.

 An odds boost is a sports betting promotion that allows you to take better-than-usual odds on certain events.
 This promotion is set by various online sportsbooks looking to gain traction on a particular betting market.

 For example, if the regular odds for a given bet are +120, the sportsbook might give you a chance to take that same bet at the odds of +150.
-In theory, you should want to bet this, especially if you can’t find better odds anywhere else.
+In theory, you should want to bet this, especially if you can’t find better sports lines anywhere else.

 Odds boosts can be on pretty much every sporting event but are typically available on the most popular games and tournaments.
-These include NFL games, golf majors, tennis Grand Slams tournaments and marquee MMA fights.
+These include for NFL bets, golf majors bets, tennis Grand Slam tournament wagers, and betting on marquee MMA fights.